g4s8/gdf-am-2025/site/content/_index.md

 {{% note %}}
 Between users and AI models, there is always a backend layer.
-This layer does things like authentication, streaming responses, retries, rate limits, logging, and metrics.
+This layer does things like **authentication, streaming responses, retries, rate limits, logging, and metrics**.

 If this layer is slow or unstable, users don’t care how smart your model is — the system feels broken.

 This talk is about that layer.
 {{% /note %}}